Lead Forensics vs Leadfeeder

 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, an independent consultant concluded that "no other competitor came even close."

-Intent signals show who's buying, not just browsing
+Intent signals show who is buying, not just browsing

 Website visits are one signal.
-But a company that visits your homepage once is different from one that's been researching your category across industry publications, review sites, and competitor pages for three weeks.
+But a company that visits your homepage once is different from one that has been researching your category across industry publications, review sites, and competitor pages for three weeks.

 Leadfeeder provides similar on-site behavioral tracking with a color-coded engagement score from 1-10 that combines visit behavior with company data quality.